emilbayes/signature-request/README.md

 ### Constants

-* `signatureRequest.KEYBYTES` - Length in bytes of a valid key
+* `authenticatedRequest.KEYBYTES` - Length in bytes of a valid key
-* `signatureRequest.BYTES` - Length in bytes of a valid signature
+* `authenticatedRequest.BYTES` - Length in bytes of a valid MAC

-### `var policy = signatureRequest(whitelistedHeaders)`
+### `var policy = authenticatedRequest(headerWhitelist)`

-Create an instance with a whitelist of headers, which must be an array of strings, that will be included in the signature if passed to `sign` and `verify`.
+Create an instance with a whitelist of headers, which must be an array of strings, that will be included in the authenticated if passed to `authenticate` and `verify`.
 Note that the headers in the whitelist are optional in the sense that no methods will fail if the exact headers are not present, but headers not in the whitelist will be ignored.
 The headers are lower cased to give them a canonical representation.

-### `var signature = policy.sign(method, url, headers, payload, key)`
+### `var mac = policy.authenticate(method, url, headers, payload, key)`

-Sign a request given the following arguments:
+Authenticate a request given the following arguments:

 * `method` must be a string, and should be a HTTP method
 * `url` must be a string.
 Consider whether you deem protocol and hostname part